benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 ---
 layout: post
 title: "Data analytics and the Deployment Dystopia"
-description: "The dystopian future and the transition from freedom and employment to compliance and deployment thanks to people analytics."
+description: "The dystopian future and the transition from freedom and employment to compliance and deployment thanks to big data and people analytics."
 tagline: "future"
 category: future
 tags: [future, big data, analytics, IoT, employment, big brother, privacy, anonymity, freedom, compliance]